braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/create.md

 ---
 nav_title: Creating an In-App Message
 article_title: "Creating an in-app message with drag-and-drop"
-description: "This reference article covers creating an in-app message with the drag-and-drop editor, prerequistes, creative details, and more."
+description: "This reference article covers creating an in-app message with the drag-and-drop editor, prerequisites, creative details, and more."
 alias: "/create_dnd_iam/"
 page_order: 1
 ---